 -Stress goes up (as does cortisol, blood sugar, and then insulin = STORAGE)

 -Drive to eat increases, attraction toward sugary/fatty, calorie dense foods increases

-2. The damage that dieting causes - specifically that it raises your set-point and disconnects you from the biological information that you need in order to make good decisions for yourself around food/exercise!!!!
+2. The damage that dieting causes - it potentially raises your set-point and definitely disconnects you from the biological information that you need in order to make good decisions for yourself around food/exercise!!!!